eliocamp/metR/README.md

 devtools::install_github("eliocamp/metR")
 ```

-You might need to install the netcdf and udunits2 libraries.
-On Ubuntu
+If you need to read netcdf files, you might need to install the netcdf
-and it’s derivatives this can be done by typing
+and udunits2 libraries.
+On Ubuntu and it’s derivatives this can be done
+by typing

     sudo apt install libnetcdf-dev netcdf-bin libudunits2-dev